Frequently Asked Questions

 How much does a phlebotomy technician make in Georgia?

-As of Jul 3, 2021, the average annual pay for a Certified Phlebotomy Technician in Georgia is $30,836 a year.
-Just in case you need a simple salary calculator, that works out to be approximately $14.83 an hour.
-This is the equivalent of $593/week or $2,570/month.
+As of February 8,2023 the average annual pay for a Certified Phlebotomy Technician in Georgia is $40,836 a year.
+Just in case you need a simple salary calculator, that works out to be approximately $18.00 an hour.

 How long does it take to become a Phlebotomist?